cvdebeer/AmandaT_mp1/README.md

 # ![songbird](assets/images/songbird_orange_xs.png)   Amanda T. - Milestone Project 1
 ***

-🔸 Author : Claudia De Beer

 ##  Overview

-In keeping with the music theme of the default project, I decided to code a website for my niece, who is an up and coming singer and songwriter.
+In keeping with the music theme of the default project, I decided to code  (using HTML and CSS) a website for my neice, who is an up and coming singer and songwriter.
 She is hoping to be "discovered" and signed by a record label and also needs a place for potential clients to find her and contact her to book her for functions.
 She needs a site that can show case her talents and give her user a view of who she is and what she has to offer.

 ## UX
 The artist requested that I design her a site that she could provide to potential clients and agents.
-Using [Balsamiq](assets/AmandaT_wirefame.pdf) (click to open) I designed a site that I believe would best answer that need by taking into consideration and answering the following needs:
+Using Balsamiq [Here's My Mockup](https://github.com/cvdebeer/AmandaT_mp1/blob/master/assets/AmandaT_wireframe.pdf) (click to open) I designed a site that I believed would best answer that need by taking into consideration and answering the following needs:
 🔸 This user would be interested in getting to know the artist's style of music.
 To this end I created:-
 - The "Home" section gives a few snaps of the artist, and shares her passion for music.
 - The "Music" section, showcases some of her original and cover songs, showing her range of music genres.